-Christmas Beyond the Brahmaputra Classic Tour | 18 Days | Physical Level 2
+Christmas Beyond the Brahmaputra

+Classic Tour | 18 Days | Physical Level 2

-Kolkata - Gangtok - Darjeeling - Guwahati - 7N Brahmaputra River Cruise - Kolkata Celebrate Christmas amid Darjeeling's stunning mountain landscapes!
-Journey from Kolkata into the Himalayas, ride the iconic toy train, then head to Guwahati to explore Assam's rich heritage aboard a luxury Brahmaputra River cruise - immersing in nature, culture and festivities while welcoming the New Year in style. - Visit Darjeeling Christmas market - On Christmas morning watch the sunrise over a snow-capped Kanchenjunga - Sail the Brahmaputra in a luxury riverboat on a seven-night cruise - Explore the sights of Kolkata - Safari in Kaziranga National Park
+Kolkata - Gangtok - Darjeeling - Guwahati - 7N Brahmaputra River Cruise - Kolkata

+Celebrate Christmas amid Darjeeling's stunning mountain landscapes!
+Journey from Kolkata into the Himalayas, ride the iconic toy train, then head to Guwahati to explore Assam's rich heritage aboard a luxury Brahmaputra River cruise - immersing in nature, culture and festivities while welcoming the New Year in style.

+- Visit Darjeeling and Gangtok's Christmas market - Watch the sunrise over a snow-capped Kanchenjunga - Sail the Brahmaputra in a luxury riverboat on a seven-night cruise - Celebrate in style with New Year's Eve on the Brahmaputra - Safari in Kaziranga National Park